-LONDON, 16 March 2020 - Coca-Cola European Partners plc ("CCEP") (ticker symbol CCEP) announces that on 16 March 2020 it made its 2019 Integrated Report and Form 20-F available on its website at https://ir.cocacolaep.com/financial-reports-and-results/integrated-reports/.
-It will be filed with the Securities and Exchange Commission when it opens later this morning and will then be available online at www.sec.gov.
-This document will be filed in accordance with Section 203.01 of the New York Stock Exchange Listed Company Manual and includes CCEP's audited results for the year ended 31 December 2019.
-The unaudited fourth-quarter and full year results for the period ended 31 December 2019 were previously released on 13 February 2020.
+LONDON, 12 March 2021 - Coca-Cola European Partners plc ("CCEP") (ticker symbol CCEP) announces that, on 12 March 2021, it filed its 2020 Integrated Report and Form 20-F with the Securities and Exchange Commission.
+This document was filed in accordance with Section 203.01 of the New York Stock Exchange Listed Company Manual and includes CCEP's audited results for the year ended 31 December 2020.
+The unaudited fourth-quarter and full year results for the period ended 31 December 2020 were released on 11 February 2021.

 |Company Secretariat |

 |Investor Relations |

 +44 7970 145 218